kb-dk/newspaper-ninestars-QA-suite/docs/Documentation.md

 Examples of output can be found here: [Success](examples/qaresult-success-example.xml) and [Failure](examples/qaresult-failure-example.xml)

+The tool will return with an exit code of 0 on validation success and 1 on validation error.

-If the tool fails unexpectedly, it will exit with an error code larger than zero, and error messages will be printed to stderr.
+If the tool fails unexpectedly, it will exit with an error code larger than 1, and error messages will be printed to stderr.

 The tool also produces a log while executing.
 By default the log will be output to stderr with a level of WARNING.
 This